School Health Centre

 - All sensitive students are monitored once the AQI is above 51 (yellow) with progressive restrictions during PE and recess.

-- ECC and all sensitive students regardless of grade will stop outdoor activities once the AQI value reaches 201 and above (purple).
+- All students including sensitive students regardless of grade will have modified outdoor PE, break time and activities will be limited to 20-minutes intervals once the AQI value reaches 151 to 200 (red) and above.

-- The whole school will stop all outdoor activities once the AQI value reaches 251 to 300 (purple and brown) and above.
+- The whole school will stop all outdoor activities once the AQI value reaches above 300 (brown) and above.